-This is a regular program in auto mechanics offered for students above high school age.
-It consists of the training of students in the various techniques of automotive tools and equipments.
-The related studies include mathematics, blue print reading, and various studies related to automobile mechanics.
-Shop practice consists of overhauling engines, transmissions, clutches, rear ends, brake repairs, replacements, adjustments, electrical systems, carburators, use of test equipment and such other operations as are required of an automechanic.
+A regular program of auto mechanics offered for students above high school age.
+A course of study consisting of the training of students in the various techniques of automotive tools and equipments.
+Related studies include: mathematics, blue printing reading, natural and social science, English, contracts and specifications and shop and management as related to the Auto Mechanics trade.

+Shop practice consists of overhauling engines, transmissions, clutches, rear ends, brake repair, replacements, adjustments, electrical systems, carburators, use of test equipment and such other operations as are required of an auto mechanic.
 It is designed to span a period of 18 months or a minimum of 2,160 clock hours.
-However, the time may vary in accordance with the individual student's interest, aptitude and abilities, etc.
+However, the time may vary in accordance with the individual student's interest, aptitude and ability, etc.